Scholarships, Studentships and Bursaries

-For new students in 2020, these include Merit Scholarships of up to £3,000 for those who excel in the annual Entrance Scholarships (The closing date is 15 January 2020 for 2020 entry).
+For new students, these include Merit Scholarships of up to £3,000 for those who excel in the annual Entrance Scholarships.
+More information and closing dates

 Please choose from the menu for further information on what is available and your eligibility for the various awards on offer.